JMuckian94/Allstar-Gyms-MS1/README.md

 The hero image slideshow will act as an initial impression maker for any first time visitors, adding some dynamism to an otherwise static website.
 This section will use a rotation of images to give users a quick taste of the gyms atmosphere.
 The slideshow is configured to occupy 100% screen width and to adjust height to the appropriate size for each viewing platform.

+### Promotional Jumbotron

+Here I have added a Bootstrap jumbotron to announce the current promotion on offer with Allstar Gyms.
+It will include the announcement message, some special pricing information, and a sign up button.
+All text will be centered and custom styled with CSS.

+###